 Meeting Our Clients' Most Basic Needs

 Mazzoni Center’s Care Services Department serves approximately 1,500 people living with HIV/AIDS.
 Ninety percent of our clients live in households which fall well below the federal poverty guidelines.
-This past year we also served nearly 600 young people (ages 14-24) through our weekly drop-in health clinic at 809 Locust Street.
+This past year we also served nearly 600 young people (ages 14-24) through our weekly drop-in health clinic.
 The majority of youth we serve have less than a 12th grade education (80%), are unstably housed (52%), are below 100% of federal poverty level (92%), are racial or ethnic minorities (65%), and identify as LGBTQ (at least 69%).

 In recent years, as the economy continues to falter and unemployment has been on the rise, we’ve seen an increase in the need for things like clothing, shoes, personal hygiene products, and medical supplies not covered by insurance, among the individuals and families we serve.
 Our care services department created the Emergency Needs Fund to provide basic items desperately needed by individuals suffering through extreme circumstances.